 2. Varage Sale

-As an online garage sale, Varage Sale allows you to sell items, including shoes, locally.
+As a virtual garage sale, Varage Sale allows you to sell items, including shoes, locally.
 To be a member, you have to sign up and have your identity approved through your Facebook account.

 Only other members who have been approved will be able to buy your stuff.
 This helps to block unscrupulous buyers.
 The platform doesn’t charge any listing or selling fees.